Pros / This TV picked up more channels than any other HDTV antenna.

 This digital HD antenna is not made of the paper-like material that others often are designed with.
 It is a thicker piece of hard plastic that is meant to stand upright on a table top.
 The Micron comes with two small feet that stand the antenna upright on a table top.
 The feet slide into grooves on the back of the antenna.
 The problem is that they don’t latch on or grab on to the antenna.
 If you grab the antenna by the top and lift it up, the feet will fall off.
 This isn’t a great design and it's one of the only drawbacks to this antenna.

-This is an amplified antenna.
+Like all of the best antennas we found including the ClearStream Eclipse, this is an amplified antenna.
 Amplified antennas require an additional power source, so the Micron will need to be plugged in to a wall.
 Generally, amplified antennas search in a greater radius than non-amplified antennas, but that’s not the case with the Antennas Direct Micron.
 Usually an amplified antenna will search in a 50-mile radius, but the Micron only searches in a 30-mile radius.
 That is a little disappointing, so bear that in mind if you live far away from a TV tower.

 Help & Support